sambrow/ctf-hosting-notes/README.md

 ### Run the Challenge Using Docker

-In order to container our challenge application, we'll need a `Dockerfile`.
+In order to containerize our challenge application, we'll need a `Dockerfile`.

 [Dockerfile]
 ```